 She was just about to close the door withdraw when she heard her brother's voice.
 "Az?"

 "I was just getting some water."
 The lie slipped out of her mouth easily.
-Somewhere in the back of her mind, she noticed how much easier it'd been getting to tell lies with a straight face lately.
+Somewhere in the back of her mind, she noted how much easier it'd been getting to tell lies with a straight face lately.
 "When I was coming back, I heard some… noise."
 Yes.
 Noise.
-That was easy and noncommittal.
+That was easy and non-committal.
 Could have been her mother's singing, could have been the chirping of the cricket-bats, could have been one of the servants working the night shift knocking over a vase.

 There was silence for a moment, and then Azula lowered her head, enough for it to pass as a nod.
 "Goodnight, mother.
 Goodnight, brother."

 She didn't acknowledge their replies as she trotted – fairly dashed – to her own room.
 Once there, she buried herself under her sheets (never mind that it was the height of summer), and kept her head in her pillow, eyes squeezed shut, willing away the pain in her chest.